Green traveler’s to do’s

 Be carbon neutral.
 It’s not the perfect solution (not traveling would be, but who wants that?).
 Still, when booking your flight, car rental, even your hotel stay, we recommend offsetting the carbon emissions your trip will create.
 A daunting variety of carbon offset options are available.
 A cautionary note: Bozos await!
 They want your cash but don’t deliver or properly oversee offset offerings.
 (See The Scoop on Offsets.)
 Remember that everything counts when it comes to reducing global warming, and surveys show that those of us who voluntarily spend money to fund greenhouse gas reductions work to reduce their impact in other ways as well.

 Rent a hybrid or biofueled car.
 Public transportation is the greenest choice, but if you rent a vehicle, look for the greenest options.
-Major car rental companies like Enterprise and Budget now offer green vehicles in some U.S. locations.
+Major car rental companies now offer green vehicles in some U.S. locations.
 Search the Web for independent car rentals that offer green vehicles.
-You can most easily find green transportation at The Green Travel Hub*.
 At the very least choose the most fuel-efficient model that suits your needs.

 Pack organic toiletries.
 Whenever possible, use refillable containers to take home again.